This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Founded in 1821, Jackson was named after Andrew Jackson, and quickly became the political, economic, and social activity, and has a rich civil war and civil rights history.
+The city was founded in 1821 and was named after Andrew Jackson.
+It quickly became big in political, economic, and social activity, and has a rich civil war and civil rights history.

-You can learn all about it and how it has evolved into this exciting destination at the following places.
+You can learn all about it and how it has evolved into this exciting destination at the following Jackson MS attractions.

 1. The Mississippi Museum of Art

-It’s not just about the stunning art collection, but it’s a vibrant cultural center that offers outside movies, bands and food trucks, and the café inside is meant to be stellar.
+It’s not like other art galleries and is more than just the stunning art collection – it’s a vibrant cultural center that offers outside movies, bands, and food trucks, and the café inside is meant to be stellar.

 We only experienced the art within the museum, which features a lot of local and national artists and brilliantly tells the story of Mississippi.